brillout/goldpage/readme.md

   you can start writing your prototype and decide later which app type is right for you.
   No more endless research whether you should go for a static website or SSR.
 - **Any view tool** -
-  Goldpage can be used any view framework (React, Vue, RNW, Svelte, ...) any view library (Redux, Vuex, GraphQL, ...).
+  Goldpage can be used any view framework (React, Vue, RNW, Svelte, ...) and any view library (Redux, Vuex, GraphQL, ...).
 - **Backend First Apps** -
   Goldpage introduces a new app type &mdash; the [Backend First App (BFA)](/docs/bfa.md#readme).
-  A BFA uses the view framework (React, Vue, ...) primarly as an HTML template engine and interactivity is used scarcely.
+  A BFA uses the view framework (React, Vue, ...) primarly as an HTML template engine and only secondarily to implement interactive views.
-  For increased productivity and performance.
+  Increasing productivity and performance.

 ## How it Works